White Horse (Taylor Swift song): Music and lyrics

 "White Horse" runs for 3 minutes and 54 seconds.
 It is a country pop ballad; Slant Magazine's Jonathan Keefe wrote that it has a pop hook.
-The song has an understated production driven by a finger-picked acoustic guitar alongside piano notes and cello accents.
+Written in the key of C major, the song has an understated production driven by a finger-picked acoustic guitar alongside piano arpeggios and cello accents from the first refrain.
+The beat is created by delicate drum brushes.
 The sparse production highlights Swift's vocals that some critics found tender and breathy.
 For certain critics, the track's sound is melancholy and poignant—Jim Abott from the Orlando Sentinel picked it as a track that represents the album's sad songs.
 The Arizona Republic's Ed Masley attributed this quality to the "haunting" piano and "dark, dramatic" cello.
 Swift said the sparse production made "White Horse" a Fearless track she was very proud of.
 The re-recorded "White Horse (Taylor's Version)" has the same arrangement, but the cello in the introduction is more resonant and the outro is a little longer.

 The co-writer Liz Rose said the song is "every teenage girl's dream song of everything she ever wished from a boy".
 In the lyrics, a narrator is heartbroken that the boyfriend whom she used to love turns out contrary to the ideal figure she had hoped for.
 The narrator and the boyfriend reside in a small town.
 In the refrain, she compares her romance to a fairy tale fallen apart: "I'm not a princess, this ain't a fairytale/ I'm not the one you'll sweep off her feet/ Lead her up the stairwell."
 She then tells him that "it's too late for [him] and [his] white horse" to return to her and rekindle the relationship.
 In the final refrain, the narrator says she will move on from him and escape her town for a bigger world outside, to find somebody else who is more worthy, "This is a big world, that was a small town/ There in my rearview mirror disappearing now."

 Some lyrical motifs on "White Horse" reprise those on the preceding Fearless tracks: the narrator dreams of being a "princess" ("Love Story") and compares the subject to an "angel" ("Hey Stephen").
-Some critics said "White Horse" is a Fearless track that explores the disconnect between fantasy and real life and an antithesis of the optimist lead single "Love Story", which explores a fairy-tale–inspired romance that has a happy ending.
+Some critics said "White Horse" is a Fearless track that explores the disconnect between fantasy and real life and an antithesis of the optimist lead single "Love Story", which explores a fairy-tale-inspired romance that has a happy ending.
 (Note: Attributed to reviews by Billboards Deborah Evans Price, NMEs Hannah Mylrea, and the Reading Eagle) Josh Love in The Village Voice found the lyrics to be from the perspective of a "reborn realist".
 According to Gigwise's Kelsey Barnes, Swift's vocals in the re-recording no longer display the naivete and shame of feeling sad and instead express the narrator's loss of innocence from a more reflective point-of-view.